 - 1 teaspoon vanilla extract

 Remove the pan from the heat and stir in both sugars, the lemon juice, butter, cream, and salt.

 Return the pan to medium-high heat and stir until the sugar dissolves, then bring the mixture to a boil.
 Wash down the sides of the pan with a wet pastry brush to prevent sugar crystals from forming.

 Insert a candy thermometer and cook the caramel, stirring occasionally, until the thermometer reads 245 F (118 C).
 This produces a caramel with a medium-firm texture.
 For a stiffer caramel, cook it to 248 F, and for a softer caramel, cook it to 242 F.

 Take the pan off the heat and stir in the vanilla extract.

 Pour the caramel into the prepared pan and let it set at room temperature until firm, about 4 hours or overnight.

-Once set, remove the candy from the pan and peel off the foil from the back.
+Remove the candy, once set, from the pan and peel off the foil from the back.

 Use a large sharp knife to cut the caramels into small squares.